How Can I Get Over an Affair?

 - You are not responsible for the ‘other’ having an affair.

 - However, just because everything is rosy doesn’t mean they will not get ‘cosy’.
+Be clear from the start about your expectations and needs.

 Can relationship therapy make a relationship better?